habi/gratipay.com/www/about/policies/terms-of-service.md

 unless the Project explicitly offers those things to Participants.

-  1. By accepting a payment from a Participant, the Project forms an agreement with that Participant to perform the Work described in its profile.
+  1. By accepting a payment from a Participant, the Project forms an agreement with that Participant to perform the Work described in the Project's profile.
 The Service is a platform to facilitate this agreement.
 Gratipay is not a party to the agreement, and is not responsible to either the Project or the Participant if either party breaches the terms of the agreement (e.g. if the Project fails to provide the promised services).

   1. Gratipay is not obligated to provide refunds under any circumstance.
      Projects are responsible for producing the work they offer.
 Gratipay does